mit-pdos/argosy/artifact/README.md

 # Kicking the tires

+## Installing dependencies

-There are three ways to use this artifact:
+There are three ways to build Argosy:
 - Compile from this source distribution
 - Compile from a tag in the git repo
 - Compile within a provided Xubuntu virtual machine with dependencies pre-installed

-## Installing dependencies

 For the first two options, you'll need Coq (v8.8.2, v8.9, or master) to compile the main development and Haskell stack to build and run the logging and replicated disk example.
 We have no external Coq dependencies and stack provides reproducible, sandboxed builds.
 You'll also need `make`.